abullard/akio/README.md

 * Open source repos with minimal docs
 * Personal projects you haven’t touched in months
 * New devs onboarding to an unfamiliar codebase

-## Zero Config.
-No Magic.

-Akio doesn’t try to run your project or guess what you mean.
-It just reads what’s already there and helps you navigate it faster.

 ## Future Plans (Maybe)